radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 Image 7: Authorization Identity Control

-><span style="color:red">**IMPORTANT NOTE – the Authorization Identity Control is allowed for use in conjunction with LDAP bind operations only and therefore cannot be used after the client has authenticated.
-To obtain the authorization identity at any time after the bind has completed, use the “[Who Am I](settings-tab#who-am-i-extended-operation)” extended operation.**
+>[!warning] the Authorization Identity Control is allowed for use in conjunction with LDAP bind operations only and therefore cannot be used after the client has authenticated.
+To obtain the authorization identity at any time after the bind has completed, use the “[Who Am I](settings-tab#who-am-i-extended-operation)” extended operation.

 In the following example, the authorization identity control is requested by sending --reportAuthzID in the request.